geerlingguy/ansible-role-gitlab/README.md

     gitlab_ssl_certificate: "/etc/gitlab/ssl/gitlab.crt"
     gitlab_ssl_certificate_key: "/etc/gitlab/ssl/gitlab.key"

-GitLab SSL configuration; tells GitLab to redirect normal http requests to https, and the path to the certificate and key (the default values will work for automatic self-signed certificate creation, if set to `true` in the variable below).
+GitLab SSL configuration; tells GitLab to redirect normal http requests to https, and the path to the certificate and key (the default values will work for automatic self-signed certificate creation, if set to `"true"` in the variable below).

     # SSL Self-signed Certificate Configuration.
     gitlab_create_self_signed_cert: "true"